Newsletter | May 2022.

 #ScientificPapers 🧠

 The rapid proliferation of portable devices has transformed the way we live.
 We are all constantly multitasking, texting, emailing, downloading, navigating, whilst engaging with our other daily activities.
-The general increase in productivity can have effects on our long term attention, vigilance, sleep and overall wellness.
-Monitoring our mental workload is going to be a key factor in understanding the human brain in relation to performance at work and everyday settings.
+The general increase

-Assessment of mental workload can be obtained with two EEG electrodes and can be implemented into a compact, wearable device for on-line monitoring of brain state in both field and clinical settings.
-It can be used as a first-stage diagnostic tool and follow-up measure of the overall functional state of the brain.
+measure of the overall functional state of the brain.
 This enables the study of the effects of various stressors on brain physiology in both daily life and at work.

-It has been shown that multitasking requires contributions from prefrontal cortical regions that control attention functions.
+that control attention functions.
 The frontal theta/parietal alpha ratio increases both with growing task demands and time spent awake.
 These prefrontal regions are also susceptible to sleep restriction.
 The lack of sleep results in a nonoptimal physiological state for performing challenging tasks.

-MONITORING OUR MENTAL WORKLOAD IS GOING TO BE A KEY FACTOR IN UNDERSTANDING THE HUMAN BRAIN.
+IS GOING TO BE A KEY FACTOR IN UNDERSTANDING THE HUMAN BRAIN.

-In industries that require high vigilance in life or death situations such as aeronautics, new technologies are developed to limit cognitive overload, brain fatigue and decreased vigilance.
-We are all pilots in the cockpits of our life so this applies to all of us.
+or death situations such as aeronautics, new technologies are developed to limit cognitive overload, brain fatigue and decreased vigilance.
+We are all pilots in the cockpits of

 Learn more about mental workload: